Uganda Heart Institute: Expansion plans

-Beginning in August 2015, the Government of Uganda plans to break ground for a new 200 bed hospital to be named Uganda Institute of Cardiothoracic Diseases, to replace the current Uganda Heart Institute.
+Beginning in August 2015, the Government of Uganda had plans to break ground for a new 200 bed hospital to be named Uganda Institute of Cardiothoracic Diseases, to replace the current Uganda Heart Institute.
 The new hospital will have three operating theatres, cardiac catheterization laboratories, an Intensive Care Unit, and research facilities.
 The construction will be funded by a US$64.9 million (UGX:169 billion) loan from the Islamic Development Bank.
 It is anticipated that the Institute will seek financial autonomy to raise funds, hire staff, pay salaries, and procure supplies, independent of Mulago Hospital, similar to the autonomy enjoyed by the Uganda Cancer Institute.

 The New Vision newspaper, reported in November 2016, that Uganda Heart Institute had acquired land measuring 2.5 acre along Owen Road in the Mulago neighborhood, where it was going to build its new headquarters.
 The new complex will consist of three towers: (a) the first tower will house the outpatient clinics and hospital beds, including an intensive care unit (b) the second tower will include research laboratories and conference rooms and (c) the third tower will house critical staff, such as research fellows, residents and biomedical engineers.
 Total cost for the entire project is budgeted at US$65 million, of which US$51 million is for construction and the US$14 million balance is for equipment.

 In April 2022, Dr John Omagino, the Executive director of UHI disclosed that the institute had acquired 10 acre of land in the Naguru–Nakawa Government Complex.
 The institute plans to build a 250-bed hospital here, expandable to 1,000 beds over time.
 The new hospital is expected to save the government of Uganda an estimated US$73 million that is spent on treating high ranking government officials overseas annually.

 In July 2022, the UHI disclosed that a consortium comprising the Saudi Fund for Development, the OPEC Fund for International Development and the Arab Bank for Economic Development in Africa had agreed to lend US$75 million (UGX 285 billion) "for establishing a state-of-the-art heart surgery and treatment centre", at Naguru, in Kampala.
-This new hospital will be capable of performing 5,000 heart surgeries annually, up form the current 1,000 performed in the limited space at Mulago.
+This new hospital will be capable of performing 5,000 heart surgeries annually, up from the current 1,000 performed in the limited space at Mulago.
+In March 2024, the New Vision newspaper reported that total amount borrowed from the three Middle Eastern lenders totaled USh223 billion (US$61 million in 2024 money).

+In February 2025, the beginning of construction of the initial 250-bed hospital was flagged off by Uganda's prime minister, Robinah Nabbanja.
+Of the 250 beds, 40 will be acute care cardiac beds.
+The facility will also incorporate three operating theaters and two cardiac catheterization rooms.
+Construction is expected to conclude, followed by commercial commissioning in Q1 2027.